 Step one:

-Place a pan on the stove on medium-high heat and fill the pan with enough oil so that it's ~1/2 inch high in the pan once melted (I like coconut oil personally).
+Place a frying pan on the stove on medium-high heat and fill the pan with enough oil so that it's ~1/2 inch high in the pan once melted (I like coconut oil personally).

 Step two: